 As contaminant levels increase, communities can experience other water quality concerns, too.

 “We know that wetland drainage increases the amount of nutrients sent downstream.
 That has the potential to cause other water quality issues.
-Think of the algae blooms we see in Lake Winnipeg, Lake Diefenbaker and Sylvan Lake,” says Badiou.
+Think of the algae blooms we see in Lake Winnipeg, Lake Diefenbaker and Pigeon Lake,” says Badiou.
 “It’s happening all across the Prairies.”

 Linking the Science